universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 **How it differs**:
 * Massively multiplayer. (no existing title in these genres)
-* Easily invite anyone at anytime, with a link.
+* Easily invite anyone at anytime, with a QR code or link.
 * Play immediately with no installation within a web browser, on almost any device.

 Void survivors' gameplay will be familiar to a lot of gamers as it is similar to many other popular titles (Vampire Survivors) with one twist, it's massively-multiplayer!
 It is uniquely positioned in that no existing title in the Survivors-Like genre is massively multiplayer.